French cuisine: Beverages

 The apéritif varies from region to region: Pastis is popular in the south of France, Crémant d'Alsace in the eastern region.
 Champagne can also be served.
-Kir, also called Blanc-cassis, is a common and popular apéritif-cocktail made with a measure of crème de cassis (blackcurrant liqueur) topped up with white wine.
-The phrase Kir Royal is used when white wine is replaced with a Champagne wine.
-A simple glass of red wine, such as Beaujolais nouveau, can also be presented as an apéritif, accompanied by amuse-bouches.
+Kir, also called blanc-cassis, is a common and popular apéritif-cocktail made with a measure of crème de cassis (blackcurrant liqueur) topped up with white wine.
+The phrase kir royal is used when white wine is replaced with a Champagne wine.
+A simple glass of red wine, such as Beaujolais nouveau, can also be presented as an apéritif, accompanied by an amuse-bouche.
 Some apéritifs can be fortified wines with added herbs, such as cinchona, gentian and vermouth.
 Trade names that sell well include Suze (the classic gentiane), Byrrh, Dubonnet, and Noilly Prat.
 Beer can also be an apéritif.
 Other drinks are fruit juices or syrups for children.